DelinteNicolas/UNRAVEL/README.md

 ## Description

+To *unravel* has two meanings :

+* to disentangle the fibers of
+* to resolve the intricacy, complexity, or obscurity of

+With the UNRAVEL framework, we utilize tractography to unravel the microstructure of multi-fixel models.

 This repository contains the code used to combine macroscopic tractography information with microscopic multi-fixel model estimates in order to improve the accuracy in the estimation of the microstructural properties of neural fibers in a specified tract.

 ## Installing & importing